OpenEvalProject/evals/manuscripts/elife-93213/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/93213/elife-93213-fig1-v1.jpg)

-**Figure 1.:** A) binocular rivalry task, (B) 'dichoptic-backward-movie’ paradigm, and (C) blob target stimulus (see the gray region around the mouth in this example).This figure presents identifiable images of human faces solely for the purpose of demonstration, which were captured from the authors (F. Song, J. Wang, and J. Zhao) of this article.
+**Figure 1.:** This figure presents identifiable images of human faces solely for the purpose of demonstration, which were captured from the authors (F. Song, J. Wang, and J. Zhao) of this article.
 The movie images used in the experiment are not displayed in this figure due to potential copyright issues.

 However, this account is based on the correlation result rather than causal evidence.
 Besides, the frontal activation observed by Song et al., 2023 is primarily located in the frontal pole, which is not considered a key area directly responsible for attentional control (Iidaka, 2017; Jääskeläinen et al., 2016; Leminen et al., 2020; Xie et al., 2018).
 As SSVEP is limited to detecting brain activities that oscillate at the flickering frequency (and its harmonics) of the visual stimulus, brain activities that do not precisely align with the flickering frequency may be missed (Norcia et al., 2015).
 Consequently, the activities of typical brain regions associated with the attentional network, such as the parietal and dorsolateral prefrontal cortex (Vossel et al., 2014), may not be captured by the SSVEP measures.